-Hunter’s sauce is a rich creamy mushroom sauce, packed with flavour.
-Pour it over schnitzels, steaks or chops, or simply mix it with pasta for a delicious meatless Monday meal.
+Hunter's sauce is a rich creamy mushroom sauce, packed with flavour.
+Pour it over schnitzels, steaks or chops, or simply mix it with pasta for a delicious meatless Monday meal

 - Onions – use either red or white onions, as long as they are finely sliced.
 You could substitute these for shallots if you prefer a milder flavour, or leeks for a sweeter sauce.

-- Butter – this is for browning the onions and the mushrooms.
-Mushrooms are like little sponges, and they will soak up all the butter, but don’t worry – they will release all that flavour back into the sauce once you have added the stock.
-If you are watching your weight, substitute with olive oil or a low fat spread.
+- Butter - this is for browning the onions and the mushrooms.
+Mushrooms are like little sponges, and they will soak up all the butter but don't worry - they will release all that flavour back into the sauce once you have added the stock.
+If you are watching your weight, substitute with olive oil or a low-fat spread.

 - Balsamic vinegar – Once again, not too much.
 You will only need a small amount to balance out the richness of the cream.
 You can substitute this with Worcestershire sauce.

-- Stock – the liquid component of the sauce.
-I used all vegetable stock, but you could use beef stock instead.
+- Stock - the liquid component of the sauce.
+I used all vegetable stock, but you could use beef or chicken stock instead.
 If you prefer, you can substitute half of the stock for white wine.
-If you don’t have fresh stock, just dissolve one stock cube in one cup of boiling water.
+If you don't have fresh stock, dissolve one stock cube in one cup of boiling water.

-- Parsley – this is finely chopped and stirred through right at the end.
+- Parsley - this is finely chopped and stirred through right at the end.
+I used curly parsley but flat-leaf parsley is fine to use.

 - I haven’t included salt and pepper in the photo – but I always taste right at the end and add seasoning if I think it needs it.